standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## What this does not do

 * Make explanations of your codebase's functionality understandable
-* Make your organisation's jargon understandable without an explanation
+* Make your organization's jargon understandable without an explanation

 ## How to test